mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

   alternative chargers around.

 From my experience all chargers worked (none were broken) and were mostly unoccupied;
-only in 1/5 of times the chargers were occupied and I had to wait 15 minutes.
+only in 1/5 of times the chargers were occupied and I had to wait 15 minutes on average.

 ## Tesla Superchargers